• Skip to primary navigation

 2. You can change the ratios of oats to puffed cereal, or replace nuts with chocolate chips.

-3. Extra nut butter can help the granola bars hold together better.
+3. Extra nut butter helps the bars hold together better.

 Nutrition